This week I was invited to a conference organised by La Camara – the Spanish Chamber of Business and Commerce in Australia.

 Many uncertainties remain, like for instance how a new decentralised grid will look like, what role energy storage will play, and what federal government policies will look like in the future.
 However, a head of an Australian network operator said recently in a conversation that network operators and utilities “need to change, or they will get UBERed”.
 Looking at the role renewable energy is playing in the current Canning By-election in WA and how strongly the States and Territories are pushing for more renewable energy – this might also apply to the current federal government…

-Jan is our Renewable Energy Specialist and is passionate about investing time and energy in creating a better tomorrow.
-For more witty articles, follow Jan on LinkedIn!
+Jan is our Global Head of Energy, Storage and Infrastructure and is passionate about investing time and energy in creating a better tomorrow.